cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

 These steps cover upgrading the version of CDH of an existing CDAP installation.
 As the different versions of CDH can use different versions of HBase, upgrading from one version to the next can require that the HBase coprocessors be upgraded to the correct version.
-The table below lists the different coprocessors package names managed by CDAP for each version of CDH.
+The table below lists the different coprocessor package names managed by CDAP for each version of CDH.
 If the version changes, you need to check that the version being used has changed as described below.